crashappsec/chalk/src/docs/howto-sbom-registry.md

 To create a central SBOM registry we recommend sending all of your SBOMs to an Amazon Web Services or AWS S3 bucket.

-For this how to we will can send Chalk reports containing the SBOMs from any local Chalk event, to a shared local folder.
+For this how to we will can send chalk reports containing the SBOMs from any local chalk event, to a shared local folder.

 To create that folder type the following in your terminal `mkdir -p ~/chalk-sbom-registry`